Brendan Morrison: Vancouver Canucks (2000–08)

 Morrison's hip continued to hinder his play in 2006–07, contributing to a slow start early in the season.
 Later in the campaign, he set a Canucks record for consecutive regular season games played (colloquially known as an "ironman streak"); he had not missed a contest since arriving to the team from New Jersey.
 Playing against the Los Angeles Kings on February 22, 2007, he surpassed Trevor Linden's old club record of 482 consecutive games played (his overall streak was at 491 games, including eight contests played with the Devils prior to his trade).
 Three days later, he became the League's active ironman when Avalanche defenceman Kārlis Skrastiņš was forced to miss a game with a knee injury.
 Skrastiņš had played in 495 consecutive games, while Morrison had 492 at the time.
 Offensively, Morrison finished the year with his sixth consecutive 50-point season in the NHL with 20 goals and 31 assists over 82 games.
-The Canucks returned to the post-season and advanced to the second round, where they were eliminated by the Anaheim Ducks.
+The Canucks returned to the postseason and advanced to the second round, where they were eliminated by the Anaheim Ducks.
 Morrison recorded 4 points in 12 playoff games.

 Morrison began the 2007–08 season with a minor wrist injury suffered during a game during the pre-season; he chose to play through the injury for months.
 He extended his ironman streak to 542 games before opting for wrist surgery on December 12, 2007.
 The streak, which had begun on February 27, 2000 with the Devils, was the 11th longest in NHL history, 404 games short of Doug Jarvis' NHL record.
 Morrison was succeeded as the league's active ironman by Flames defenceman Cory Sarich, who had played in 419 consecutive games at the time of Morrison's injury.
 Morrison's Canucks record of 534 consecutive games played was later surpassed by Henrik Sedin on December 26, 2011 (the game in which Sedin tied the record was played between the Canucks and Morrison's Calgary Flames).
 After undergoing wrist surgery in December 2007, Morrison returned to the Canucks lineup in February 2008, having missed 38 games.
 The following month, Morrison tore the ACL in his right knee during a game on March 28, forcing him to miss the remaining four contests of the regular season.
 He underwent knee surgery 10 days later.
 Limited to 39 games due to his injuries, Morrison recorded nine goals and 25 points in 2007–08.
 The Canucks finished out of the playoffs for the second time in three seasons.

 Becoming an unrestricted free agent in the off-season, Morrison ended his career with the Canucks ninth overall on the team's all-time scoring list with 393 points in 543 games.